 She longed to blend in, to never be noticed and to become one with her surroundings.
 Mea Lama, drifted off with the geese as they flew south for the winter.
 We aren’t quite sure of the date.
 It was somewhere between the last perfect day of autumn and the first flakes of snowfall in the winter of her hundred and twenty-third year.
-She was often seen perched up high in the trees, like a hunter waiting for the turkeys to waddle through the thicket.
-Though she wasn’t a hunter.
-She was a watcher of birds, of squirrels and of herds of deer as they made their way through the forests.
-She climbed trees to free the leaves that were stuck, that hadn’t had the good fortune to turn colors and drift gracefully to the ground.
+She was often seen perched up high in the trees, like a hunter waiting for the turkeys to waddle through the thicket, though she wasn’t a hunter.
+Instead, she was a watcher of birds, of squirrels and of herds of deer as they made their way through the forests.
+She climbed trees to free the leaves that were stuck, that hadn’t had the good fortune to turn robin red, russet and golden yellow and drift gracefully to the ground.
 She climbed trees all winter plucking leaves and releasing them.
-She felt at home up there, amongst the trees.
+She felt at home up there, amongst the furry woodland creatures.

 She didn’t go to town to socialize.
 She didn’t hang out at the coffee shop to gab.
 She had that “Fuck Off” air that kept most people at an arm’s length away from her.
 She would have pieces of twigs and leaves in her hair and stuck to whatever she was wearing, often leaving a trail of forest debris in her wake.
 She was most at home in the woods.
 She loved the silence broken by the creaking branches, the whistle of the wind and the chatter of the squirrels who had become used to her in their territory.